lucymhdavies/lmhd.me/_posts/2023-07-10-multispace.md

 When working with Terraform, [HashiCorp recommends](https://developer.hashicorp.com/terraform/cloud-docs/recommended-practices/part1) keeping your workspaces small and focused on the resources that make up a single component of a larger infrastructure stack.
 Doing so has many benefits, but this best practice can introduce dependencies between workspaces, which in turn introduces a new challenge: how do you ensure that these interdependent component workspaces are automatically created (or destroyed) in the right order?

 I wrote this blog post to present a pattern to reduce operational overhead from managing multi-workspace deployments.
-When combined with the upcoming [ephemeral workspaces](https://www.hashicorp.com/blog/new-terraform-cloud-capabilities-to-import-view-and-manage-infrastructure), this pattern can also help reduce costs by allowing you to destroy an entire stack of workspaces in a logical order.
+When combined with [ephemeral workspaces](https://www.hashicorp.com/blog/new-terraform-cloud-capabilities-to-import-view-and-manage-infrastructure), a feature coming soon to Terraform Cloud, this pattern can also help reduce costs by allowing you to destroy an entire stack of workspaces in a logical order.
 I’m a HashiCorp Solutions Engineer who uses this pattern frequently, and it's used by Terraform creator and HashiCorp Co-Founder Mitchell Hashimoto, and many others.

 _**Notes: This method is not an official HashiCorp-recommended best practice and** is not intended to be the solution to all use cases.
 Rather, it’s just one example to explore and build upon.
 This blog post also includes a simpler solution to the challenge above, which should work for a large number of use cases.
 While this blog post was written with Terraform Cloud in mind, the same concepts and configuration will also work in Terraform Enterprise as well, depending on your version.
 Finally, the suggestions presented here all assume a basic understanding of Terraform Cloud, and you can try out the code examples yourself in this [GitHub repository](https://github.com/hashi-strawb/multispace-example)._